WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 > 100_Team

-(4) Agents will use browsers for voice calls using WebRTC (Web Real-time Communication) endpoints.
-Additionally, Webex Calling extensions have been assigned to users (both agents and supervisors) to facilitate alternate device experiences.
-Webex Contact Center agents and supervisors can opt for any mix of these devices, encompassing PSTN endpoints and mobile phones.
+(3) Agents will use browsers for voice calls using WebRTC (Web Real-time Communication) endpoints.

-(5) A preset inbound Voice flow is available for test calls.
+(4) A preset inbound Voice flow is available for test calls.

 **Quick Links**